Privacy Policy for Landing Pages: How To Create One

 You can also use Termly’s free privacy policy template, which is properly formatted and features the necessary clauses to comply with several data privacy laws.

-You fill in blank sections of the document with details about your business.
+To use it, fill in the blank sections of the document with accurate details about your business and remove or add clauses as necessary.

-Then, choose which format you want to use when downloading your policy, and you can embed it directly on your landing page.
+Then, choose which format you want to use when downloading your policy, and embed it directly on your landing page.

 Write Your Own Privacy Policy